 Bolivia is a notoriously difficult place to source and export high-quality coffees.
-We have purchased from Cenaproc for the last seven years and each year we work together to slightly adjust the process to continually obtain their best coffees possible.
-This year in particular we are able to see the results of four intense years of fine tuning and dedication to detail in the delicious coffees that we sourced from Nueva Llusta.
+We have purchased from the Cenaproc cooperative since 2006, and, each year, we refine the process we use to obtain their best coffees.
+Again this year, we see the results of several years of intense communication, fine-tuning, and dedication to detail in the delicious coffees that we sourced from Nueva Llusta.

-The biggest challenge is moving this coffee from farm to dry mill to ship in a timely fashion and at the right humidity level.
-Those who know and love Bolivian coffees from this region know of the challenges of trucking them from the mountains, down the affectionately named "Death Road of Corioco," to the very dry region of El Alto before being packed on ships in Peru to finally voyage to us.
+The biggest challenge in Bolivia is moving coffee from farm to dry mill to ship in a timely fashion and at the right humidity level.
+Those who know and love Bolivian coffees from this region know of the challenges of trucking them from the mountains, down the affectionately named "Death Road of Coroico," to the very dry region of El Alto before being packed on ships in Peru to finally voyage to us.

 Explanation of the Name